-Track coach Alberto Salazar gets 4-year doping ban
+Alberto Salazar booted from worlds after receiving 4-year doping ban

-Track coach Alberto Salazar, who trained four-time Olympic champion Mo Farah and a number of other top runners, has been given a four-year ban in a case pursued by the U.S. Anti-Doping Agency.
+DOHA, Qatar (AP) — Renowned track coach Alberto Salazar, who trained four-time Olympic champion Mo Farah, along with a gold medalist and other top contenders at this week’s world championships, has been kicked out of the competition after being handed a four-year ban in a case long pursued by the U.S. Anti-Doping Agency.

-USADA said in a news release Monday that an arbitration panel decided on a four-year ban for Salazar and endocrinologist Jeffrey Brown for, among other violations, possessing and trafficking testosterone while working at the Nike Oregon Project (NOP), where they trained top runners.
+USADA said in a news release early Tuesday that an arbitration panel decided on the four-year penalty for Salazar and endocrinologist Jeffrey Brown for, among other violations, possessing and trafficking testosterone while training top runners at the Nike Oregon Project (NOP).

 Brown did consulting work for the NOP and was a personal physician for some of the runners.

+Hassan released a statement saying she was aware of the USADA investigation when she joined Salazar’s team “and have always had a clean conscience, knowing we are being monitored to the absolute fullest by USADA and” the World Anti-Doping Agency.

+“I am saddened by the timing of USADA as it brings my championship out of balance,” she said.

-A four-year USADA investigation began after a BBC report that detailed some of Salazar’s practices, which included infusions of a legal supplement called L-carnitine that is supposed to enhance athletic performance.
+The existence of the long-running USADA investigation became public after a 2015 report by BBC and ProPublica that detailed some of Salazar’s practices, which included use of testosterone gel and infusions of a supplement called L-carnitine that, when mixed with insulin, can greatly enhance athletic performance.

-The BBC said marathoner Kara Goucher and a former NOP coach, Steve Magness, were among the witnesses who provided evidence for the case.
+Distance runner Kara Goucher and a former NOP coach, Steve Magness, were among the witnesses who provided evidence for the case.
 USADA said it received information from 30 witnesses.
+Goucher left NOP in 2011, and in the ProPublica piece, she called Salazar a “sort of a win-at-all-costs person and it’s hurting the sport.”

-UK Athletics had done its own investigation into Salazar and given Farah, who runs for Britain, the OK to continue working with him.
+Farah, who runs for Britain, worked with the Nike Oregon Project while he was racking up six world and four Olympic championships.
+During that period, UK Athletics did its own investigation into Salazar and gave Farah the OK to continue working with him.
 Farah parted ways with Salazar in 2017, saying he wanted to move back home.

+On Tuesday, Farah released a statement saying he has “no tolerance for anyone who breaks the rules or crosses a line.”

-Salazar also coached 2012 Olympic silver medalist Galen Rupp.
-Salazar, Rupp and Farah have, in the past, strongly denied any wrongdoing.
+Salazar also coached 2012 Olympic silver medalist Galen Rupp of the U.S., who in the past has strongly denied any wrongdoing.

+The 61-year-old Cuban born coach was a college star at Oregon, who went on to win four major marathon titles, in New York and Boston, from 1980-82.

+USADA’s dogged pursuit of him in a difficult case that never directly implicated any of his athletes was a reminder of how track’s doping issues stretch well beyond the Russian scandal that has overtaken the sport over the last several years.
+The other four Salazar athletes in Doha this week are from Ethiopia (Yomif Kejelcha), Germany (Konstanze Klosterhalfen) and the United States (Jessica Hull and Craig Engels).

 USADA said it relied on more than 2,000 exhibits between the two cases and that proceedings included nearly 5,800 pages of transcripts.